-In early September of each year, Maricopa Consortium members shall make available their draft Consolidated Annual Performance and Evaluation Reports (CAPERs) for the previous fiscal year to each housing authority, libraries, surrounding municipal governments (as applicable); and selected other locations for the mandatory 15-day public comment period to end no later than September 30.
+In early September of each year, Maricopa County Consortium members shall make available their draft Consolidated Annual Performance and Evaluation Reports (CAPERs) for the previous fiscal year to each housing authority, libraries, surrounding municipal governments (as applicable); and selected other locations for the mandatory 15-day public comment period to end no later than September 28 as per 24 CFR 91.105 (d).
 Again, members may also post their draft CAPERs using other supplemental forms of securing valid public input.
 A member may pursue alternative forms of posting with prior HUD written approval.